frankiesanjana/bake-it-better/README.md

 <img src="docs/readme-images/features/bake-detail-non-signed-in-user-2.png" alt="Image showing second part of bake-detail page for non-signed-in user">

-- The author, publication date and level of difficulty are published at the top of the bake's recipe, in response to users' comments that they like to follow particular authors, keep up with newly published bakes and know at a glance how difficult they can expect a bake to be.
+- The author, publication date and level of difficulty are published at the top of the bake's recipe, in response to users' comments during interviews that they like to follow particular authors, keep up with newly published bakes and know at a glance how difficult they can expect a bake to be.
 - The description follows next, to give a high-level overview of the bake.
 - The equipment needed, ingredients and method are then listed.
 - The number of comments is noted at the bottom of the bake to provide this information briefly without detracting from the main content; interested users can continue to the comments box below.